nico-rodriguez/type-safe-avl/README.md

 ## Installing

-If you only want to use the library, the easiest way to install it is through Hackage.
+If you only want to use the library (without benchmarks), the easiest way to install it is through [Hackage](https://hackage.haskell.org/).
 The following command will download the library and install it:

 ```Shell
 cabal install --lib balanced-binary-search-tree